Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 1st argument: A `Fluid`, the fluid this metal is built upon
 - 2nd argument: A number, the melting temperature of the metal
 - 3rd argument: A number, specifies how fast the metal heats up relative to others, measured in Energy / (mB * °C)
-- 4th argument: An item ingredient, defines the ingots of the metal, may be null to indicate the metal does not have any ingots
+- 4th argument: An item ingredient, defines the ingots of the metal, may be `null`{:.p} to indicate the metal does not have any ingots
-- 5th argument: An item ingredient, defines the double ingots of the metal, may be null to indicate the metal does not have any double ingots
+- 5th argument: An item ingredient, defines the double ingots of the metal, may be `null`{:.p} to indicate the metal does not have any double ingots
-- 6th argument: An item ingredient, defines the sheets of the metal, may be null to indicate the metal does not have any sheets
+- 6th argument: An item ingredient, defines the sheets of the metal, may be `null`{:.p} to indicate the metal does not have any sheets
 - 7th argument: A number, the tier of the metal
 - *Optional 8th argument*: A `ResourceLocation`, the name of the metal